Travelling to Australia

 Australia is not usually considered a budget destination but if you’re careful with your spending it’s still possible to make your money go a long way, especially with the current exchange rate.
 It’s possible to survive on as little as A$70 a day if you camp, sleep in hostels, avoid eating out too much and take public transport wherever possible.
 Many younger travellers come to Australia on a working visa and getting a job can be the best way of stretching your funds and making your trip more affordable.

-For those with a bigger budget, it’s possible to stay in comfortable hotels and dine in local restaurants for around $100 and $200 AUD per day, depending on which part of the country you’re visiting.
-By avoiding the tourist hotspots and heading off the beaten track to Australia’s smaller towns you can enjoy Oz’s famous laid back culture for significantly less outlay.
+For those with a bigger budget, it’s possible to stay in comfortable hotels and dine in local restaurants for around $100 and A$200 per day, depending on which part of the country you’re visiting.
+By avoiding the tourist hotspots and heading off the beaten track to Australia’s smaller towns you can enjoy Oz’s famous laid-back culture for significantly less outlay.
 Travelling out of season will also make your money go further.

-Expect to spend more between October and February, which are summer months in the southern hemisphere.
-For those who want to splash out Sydney and Melbourne are ranked as two of the world’s most expensive cities.
-However, as the Australian dollar falls against the pound, these cultural highlights of any trip down under are becoming more affordable to British travellers.
+Expect to spend more between October and February, which are Summer months in the southern hemisphere.
+For those who want to splash out, Sydney and Melbourne are ranked as two of the world’s most expensive cities.
+However, with the Australian dollar falling against the pound, these cultural highlights of any trip Down Under are becoming more affordable to British travellers.